mwojnars/hypertag/docs/index.md

 and then the DOM undergoes **rendering** to produce a document string in a target language.
-Typically, the target language is HTML (produced by `hypertag.HyperHTML` standard runtime) or XHTML, although any other language can be supported if an appropriate subclass of `hypertag.core.runtime.Runtime` is implemented to provide language-specific configuration.
+Typically, the target language is HTML (produced by `hypertag.HyperHTML` standard runtime) or XHTML, although any other language can be supported if an appropriate subclass of `hypertag.core.runtime.Runtime` is implemented to provide language-specific built-ins and configuration.

 **Text blocks**